Veterinary Cancer Research

 In collaboration with clinics across North America we aim to improve diagnosis and treatment for dogs and humans with bladder cancer.

-Bladder cancer affects many dogs and it is very difficult to adequately assess how the tumour changes over time.
-This study aims to obtain blood, urine, and imaging of dogs with bladder cancer over their treatment course.
-The data will be used to create a radiomic algorithm that can adequately assess tumour volume, but also begin to pair with genetics and predict treatment response.
+Bladder cancer is difficult to assess over time.
+This study collects paired urine and imaging across treatment to build a radiomic algorithm for tumour volume — and to pair with genetics to predict treatment response.

 Oral Tumour Photogrammetry

-Funded by the Ontario Veterinary College Pet Trust Fund, this study utilizes the LiDAR (Light Detection and Ranging) sensor built into the commercial iPhone to create a 3D model of the patient's head and oral tumour.
+Funded by the OVC Pet Trust Fund, this study uses the iPhone’s LiDAR sensor to build a 3D model of the head and oral tumour, testing remote trial monitoring against manual and CT measurements.
+Eligible dogs receive a $250 credit toward their CT scan.

 Tumour Banking